ttwd80/wabs/README.md

 ### consumer-secret

 The consumer secret from the application defined in WSO2.
-This value must be set if the --authenticate option is set to either `manual` or `always`.

 * **alias:** t
 * **name:** consumerSecret